ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-asia.md

 > [!warning]
 >
-> If the domain name being modified is currently registered with OVHcloud, incoming domain transfer is not the appropriate procedure.
-This procedure only applies to the change of the domain name registry (OVHcloud).
+> The domain name *registrar* is a service provider authorised to offer domain names for registration by an individual, association or organisation.
+You renew your domain name subscription with the same *registrar* (usually once a year).
 >
+> If OVHcloud is already the *registrar* of your domain name, the *incoming domain transfer* procedure does not apply.
+The *incoming domain transfer* procedure described in this guide is **only** appropriate for domain names registered with a *registrar* other than OVHcloud.
+>
 > To transfer the domain name management to another OVHcloud customer account, a *change of contacts* must be made instead.
-The procedure is described in [this guide](https://docs.ovh.com/asia/en/customer/managing-contacts/).
+The procedure is described in [our contact management guide](https://docs.ovh.com/asia/en/customer/managing-contacts/).
 >
 > If you also need to change the **domain name holder**, you should do so **before** you change the domain name contacts.
-To do this, use our [change of ownership for domain names](https://docs.ovh.com/asia/en/domains/how-to-change-domain-name-holder/) instructions.
+To do this, use our [change of ownership for domain names instructions](https://docs.ovh.com/asia/en/domains/how-to-change-domain-name-holder/).
 >

 ## Requirements